Power Plant Workers in Ohio and Kentucky Face Asbestos Exposure and mesothelioma lung cancer risks

 This commonly leads to conditions such as asbestosis, lung cancer and mesothelioma.
 Asbestos-related illnesses may take up to 40 years to cause noticeable symptoms, so any former worker of a Kentucky power plant should remain vigilant of any change in overall health.
 Mesothelioma causes signs and symptoms that may include:

 - Trouble breathing

 - Unusual lumps of tissue under the skin on chest

 - Unexplained weight loss

-As a result, former employees in Kentucky are filing claims against employers.
-Any person exposed to asbestos and injured at a Kentucky power plant can seek compensation for a related medical issue.
+As a result, former employees in Kentucky and Ohio are filing claims against employers.
+Any person exposed to asbestos and injured at a power plant can seek compensation for a related medical issue.

 If you or a loved one has suffered an asbestos-related cancer after working at a Kentucky power plant, and have questions about the legal remedies available to improve quality of life and medical care in Kentucky, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.